jamespmernin/JavaScript-Events-Callbacks-Lesson/readme.md

 * Pass a named function as a callback to **another** function
 * Pass an anonymous function as a callback to another function

-## Framing

-So far, we have needed to use the REPL in the browser console to interact with our programs.
-This is asking a bit much of our users.
-Instead we would like to write code to respond to user interactions with the webpage.

-The **DOM** not only lets us manipulate the document (or webpage) using JavaScript, but also gives us the ability to write JavaScript that responds to interactions with the page.
-These interactions are communicated as **events**.

-We can **listen** for certain kinds of user-driven events, such as clicking a button, entering data into a form, keypresses and many, many more.

 ## Events

 - In plain English, what is an event?